GispoCoding/snowplow_fdw/README.md

     python3 setup.py install
     ```

-You may have to restart Postgresql in order to find the package (`systemctl postgresql restart` or `service postgresql restart`).
+You have to restart PostgreSQL in order to find the package (`systemctl postgresql restart` or `service postgresql restart`).

 # Usage